Gary A. Clark | Sr. Associate Dean and Professor

 1046 Rathbone Hall

 Clark has served as senior associate dean for the K-State Carl R. Ice College of Engineering since January 2009.
-As senior associate dean, Clark provides oversight of the undergraduate academic programs in the Carl R. Ice College of Engineering including the offices of student recruitment; retention, diversity and inclusion; and student services.
+As senior associate dean, Clark provides oversight of the undergraduate academic programs in the college including the offices of student recruitment; retention, diversity and inclusion; and student services.
 He also provides administrative oversight for assessment and program accreditation, scholarships, and faculty/staff awards.
 Clark also served as interim dean for the College of Engineering from May 2013 to July 2014.
-He has been a faculty member in the department of biological and agricultural engineering since 1994 and served as department head from 2005 to 2009.
+He has been a faculty member in the biological and agricultural engineering department since 1994 and served as department head from 2005 to 2009.

 Clark's research focused on the conservation of and efficient use of water resources through proper irrigation system design and management.
 Specific research topics included design and management of microirrigation systems for row crop and field crop production; hydraulic performance of microirrigation systems; assessment and evaluation of sprinkler performance for center pivot irrigation systems; irrigation scheduling; and using irrigation systems to apply wastewater resources.